 Travel CVICU nursing commands a meaningful premium over staff positions, reflecting both specialty scarcity and the institutional need to fill high-acuity vacancies quickly.

-Travel CVICU rates sit above general travel ICU averages ($2,163/week nationally), reflecting the specialty skill requirement.
-ECMO-competent CVICU travel nurses are in the highest demand and command premiums at the top end of these ranges.
+Travel CVICU rates sit slightly above general travel ICU averages ($2,166/week nationally, August 5, 2026), reflecting the specialty skill requirement, though the national gap is narrower than the specialty’s reputation suggests – roughly 3%.
+The premium is concentrated in specific markets rather than spread evenly: Michigan’s average sits nearly $1,100/week above the national figure.
+ECMO-competent CVICU travel nurses are in the highest demand and command rates at the top end of these ranges.

 Requirements for travel CVICU contracts: